evroon/bracket/README.md

 Bracket's backend is configured using `.env` files (`prod.env` for production, `dev.env` for development etc.).
 But you can also configure Bracket using environment variables directly, for example by specifying them in the `docker-compose.yml`.

-The frontend doesn't can be configured by environment variables as well, as well as `.env` files using Next.js' way of loading environment variables.
+The frontend doesn't can be configured by environment variables as well, as well as `.env` files using Vite's way of loading environment variables.

 # Running Bracket in production
 Read the [deployment docs](https://docs.bracketapp.nl/docs/deployment) for how to deploy Bracket and run it in production.

-Bracket can be run in Docker or by itself (using `uv` and `yarn`).
+Bracket can be run in Docker or by itself (using `uv` and `pnpm`).

 # Development setup
 Read the [development docs](https://docs.bracketapp.nl/docs/community/development) for how to run Bracket for development.

-Prerequisites are `yarn`, `postgresql` and `uv` to run the frontend, database and backend.
+Prerequisites are `pnpm`, `postgresql` and `uv` to run the frontend, database and backend.

 # Translations
 Based on your browser settings, your language should be automatically detected and loaded.
 For now,